codeoncanvas/Cinder-CEF/README.md

 ## Multi-threaded Message Loop

 Cinder-CEF is currently setup to run in a single-threaded mode.
 While some performance benefit may be possible using CEF's multi-threaded-message-loop option, there appears to be some clash with Cinder's message handling that causes CEF to hang until mouse events are received.
 Efforts continue on a (currently broken) branch [here](https://github.com/codeoncanvas/Cinder-CEF/tree/multithreaded)

+## Command-line arguments

+Mileage varies but there are a number of CEF command-line arguments which may improve performance in some cases.
+Some of these are included but commented out inside `ciCEFClient.cpp`.
+These allow things like gpu-vsync and begin-frame-scheduling to be enabled/disabled.